 e.
 Verifying Compliance

-The principal means of verifying that these policies have been complied with is an annual compliance review undertaken by the Compliance Officer.
-The Compliance Officer is responsible for considering compliance with this policy on a monthly basis and will report formally to the Board on an annual basis.
+The principal means of verifying that these policies have been complied with is a half yearly compliance review.
+The Compliance Officer is responsible for considering compliance with this policy on a regular basis and will report formally to the Board on an annual basis.
 An independent review from an external firm of Compliance Consultants is also undertaken.

 f.
 Disclosure to Clients